ndonald2/ninjam-server-scripts/README.md

 `ninjamsrv` should be produced in this repo's checkout location.

 Run `sudo bin/install` to copy application binary and config file to recommended locations.
-On Linux this script also installs an `init.d` service (see below for more details).
+On Linux this script also installs a `systemd` service (see below for more details).

 Run `bin/clean` to clean up build artifacts including the server application binary.